tcomert/react-s3-uploader-multipart/README.md

 This expects a request to `/s3/sign` to return JSON with a `signedUrl` property that can be used to PUT the file in S3.

-`evaporateOptions` is required and is forwarded to a call to EvaporateJS.create() as documented [here](https://github.com/TTLabs/EvaporateJS/wiki/Evaporate.create()).
+`evaporatorOptions` is required and is forwarded to a call to EvaporateJS.create() as documented [here](https://github.com/TTLabs/EvaporateJS/wiki/Evaporate.create()).
 Our library injects the `signingUrl` config in this object, aside from that all required fields from their documentation are required here.

 `contentDisposition` is optional and can be one of `inline`, `attachment` or `auto`.
 If given, the `Content-Disposition` header will be set accordingly with the file's original filename.